clightning4j/JRPClightning/README.md

 For the moment the library support this commands:

+- GETINFO
+- NEWADDR
+- INVOICE
+- LISTINVOICE
+- DELINVOICE
+- CLOSE
-- getinfo
+- TXDISCARD
-- newaddr
+- TXSEND
-- invoice
+- WITHDRAW
-- listinvoices
+- CLOSE

 ## Support
 For support work you can use this address bitcoin: `3BQ8qbn8hLdmBKEjt1Hj1Z6SiDsnjJurfU`